fasterthanlime/fallacious/README.md

 Fall is water-related, so is torrent, so that's that.

-## Every torrent application ever sucks
+## Every torrent application ever is retarded

 Yes, there's libtorrent.